-- i.
+- a.
+General Provisions - i.
 Assignment of authorship to a particular justice must be kept confidential until the court's opinion is issued. - ii.
-The clerk of the court must make an effort to ensure that each justice is assigned to author an equal number of opinions in ordinary appeals, accelerated appeals, and original proceedings.
+The clerk of the court must make an effort to ensure that each justice is assigned to author an equal number of opinions in ordinary appeals, accelerated appeals, and original proceedings. - b.
+Final Decision on Oral Argument - i.
+Ordinary Appeals.
+Except as otherwise provided in section 9.c above, after preparation of the draft submission docket, but before submission, authorship of opinions shall be assigned to a particular justice randomly by lot.

-- (1) Within ten days after authorship has been assigned in ordinary appeals on the draft submission docket, each panel must meet to review the briefs and determine whether to accept the monitoring attorney's recommendation regarding oral argument. - (a) If the panel agrees with the monitoring attorney's recommendation, no action is required. - (b) If the panel disagrees with the monitoring attorney's recommendation, the presiding justice must inform the deputy clerk responsible for preparing the docket of all changes to the draft submission docket. - (c) After both panels have reported any changes, the clerk of the court must notify the parties of the date of submission, the members of the panel, and whether the case will be submitted with oral argument or on briefs. - ii.
+(1) Within ten days after authorship has been assigned in ordinary appeals on the draft submission docket, each panel must meet to review the briefs and determine whether to accept the monitoring attorney's recommendation regarding oral argument.

+(a) If the panel agrees with the monitoring attorney's recommendation, no action is required.

+- (b) If the panel disagrees with the monitoring attorney's recommendation, the presiding justice must inform the deputy clerk responsible for preparing the docket of all changes to the draft submission docket. - (c) After both panels have reported any changes, the clerk of the court must notify the parties of the date of submission, the members of the panel, and whether the case will be submitted with oral argument or on briefs. - ii.
 Accelerated Appeals and Original Proceedings.
 Except as otherwise provided in section 9.c above, authorship of opinions in accelerated appeals and original proceedings shall be assigned in accordance with section 8.e above.
 The author of an original proceeding may grant a motion requesting a first extension of time to file a response or a reply without panel approval.